Nikolay Bozhov: Youth retirement and business

-Bozhov started his youth career in Bulgarian powerhouse Levski Sofia's academy.
+Bozhov was born in Sofia.
+He started his youth career in Bulgarian powerhouse Levski Sofia's academy.
 At the age of 17, he retired from football because of a waist injury.
 Bozhov's father died soon after Bozhov finished his compulsory military service, so he had to take charge of his father's ironmonger's shop.
 The business quickly developed and the shop soon grew to a full-fledged enterprise.
 Bozhov imported goods from China and supplied local wholesale dealers.
 At the time, Bozhov did not even consider a return to football, as his business provided a good source of income and his waist problems continued.

 Senior career

 In 2005, on the insistence of a friend, Bozhov started appearing for amateur side Vihar Gorublyane, returning to football after a ten-year break.
 He played for the team for two seasons in the lower divisions of Bulgaria's football pyramid.
 While a part-time player at Vihar, Bozhov did not receive any salary.
-In 2007, the club merged with B PFG side Akademik Sofia, thus Bozhov indirectly became part of that team.
+In 2007, the club merged with B PFG side Akademik Sofia, and thus Bozhov indirectly became a part of that team.

 Akademik Sofia

-In June 2007, at age 30, Bozhov signed his first professional contract with Akademik Sofia.
+In June 2007, at 30, Bozhov signed his first professional contract with Akademik Sofia.
 Nonetheless, he was not a full-time footballer for the club and would sometimes attend training as rarely as once or twice a week.
 He made his debut on 18 August 2007, during the 2007–08 season, in a 1–1 away draw against Yantra Gabrovo, coming on as a substitute for Troyan Radulov.
 In the next week he scored his first goal for a 2–1 away win against Velbazhd Kyustendil.
 In his first season as a professional footballer, Bozhov made 18 appearances in the B PFG and scored six goals.

-During the following 2008–09 campaign, the Akademik manager decided to use Bozhov into the starting line-up as the team's main striker.
+During the following 2008–09 campaign, the Akademik manager decided to use Bozhov in the starting line-up as the team's main striker.
 In that season, Bozhov scored eight goals in 24 appearances.

 The 2009–10 season saw Bozhov emerge as the top scorer of Akademik Sofia with 15 goals in 24 games.
 His goals helped the team gain promotion to the first division in Bulgaria, for the first time in 28 years.
-On 23 May 2010, Bozhov scored the two goals in the A PFG promotion play-off against Nesebar and was voted Akademik's best player of the 2009–10 season.
+On 23 May 2010, Bozhov scored two goals in the A PFG promotion play-off against Nesebar and was voted Akademik's best player of the 2009–10 season.